-The Fiscal 2017 members of the NCG Committee were Mr. Yother, Chair of the Committee, and Messrs.
-Crudele, Finley, Kirkland and Saunders.
-Mr. Crudele was appointed to the Committee in May 2016.
-Messrs.
-Kirkland and Saunders retired from the Board in May 2016.
+The Fiscal 2018 members of the NCG Committee were Messrs.
+Crudele, Finley and Yother.
+Mr. Crudele served as the Committee Chair.
 The NCG Committee is authorized to exercise oversight with respect to the nomination of candidates for the Board in such a fashion as determined from time to time by the Board.
-The NCG has recommended the election of Mr. Crudele and Mr. Parks as Class III Directors at the 2017 Annual Meeting of Stockholders.
-Under the terms of its Charter, the NCG Committee meets at least one time annually.
+The NCG has recommended the election of Ms. Aggers, Mr. Finley and Mr. Rosenthal as Class I Directors at the 2018 Annual Meeting of Stockholders.
+Under the terms of its Charter, the NCG Committee meets at least one time annually, and met five times in Fiscal 2018.

 The Nominating and Corporate Governance Committee's purpose is to advise the Board on the composition, organization, effectiveness and compensation of the Board and its committees and on other issues relating to the Company's corporate governance.
 The NCG Committee's duties and responsibilities primarily relate to director nominations, Board and Committee effectiveness, Board structure and Director compensation, corporate governance and stockholder communications and disclosure.

 In addition, the NCG Committee:

-- recommends candidates to be nominated by the Board, including the re-nomination of any currently serving Director, to be placed on the ballot for stockholders to consider at the Annual Meeting or recommends nominees to be appointed by the Board to fill interim director vacancies; - leads the Board in its periodic performance evaluation and conducts annual performance selfevaluations of the NCG Committee and each Director of the Board; - reviews periodically the membership and Chair of each committee of the Board and recommends committee assignments to the Board, including rotation or reassignment of any Chair or committee member; - recommends policies for compensation, including equity compensation, for independent Board members, in line with our overall strategies for risk management; - monitors significant developments in the regulation and practice of corporate governance and of the duties and responsibilities of each Director; - evaluates and administers the Corporate Governance Guidelines of the Company and recommends changes to the Board and reviews the Company's governance structure; - reviews the Nominating and Corporate Governance Committee's charter on an annual basis and presents the Board with recommended changes; and - establishes procedures for communicating with stockholders and assists management in the preparation of the disclosure in our Proxy Statement and other documents filed with the SEC regarding Director independence and the operations of the NCG Committee.
+- recommends candidates to be nominated by the Board, including the re-nomination of any currently serving Director, to be placed on the ballot for stockholders to consider at the Annual Meeting or recommends nominees to be appointed by the Board to fill interim director vacancies; - leads the Board in its periodic performance evaluation and conducts annual performance self-evaluations of the NCG Committee and each Director of the Board; - reviews periodically the membership and Chair of each committee of the Board and recommends committee assignments to the Board, including rotation or reassignment of any Chair or committee member: - recommends policies for compensation, including equity compensation, for independent Board members, in line with our overall strategies for risk management;

+- monitors significant developments in the regulation and practice of corporate governance and of the duties and responsibilities of each Director; - evaluates and administers the Corporate Governance Guidelines of the Company and recommends changes to the Board and reviews the Company's governance structure; - reviews the Nominating and Corporate Governance Committee's charter on an annual basis and presents the Board with recommended changes; and - establishes procedures for communicating with stockholders and assists management in the preparation of the disclosure in our Proxy Statement and other documents filed with the SEC regarding Director independence and the operations of the NCG Committee.